 Thinking of heading out into the savanna on an African safari?
-Having just traveled on our Tanzania Wildlife Safari in May, my first piece of advice to you is: Do it!
+Having traveled on our Tanzania Wildlife Safari, my first piece of advice to you is: Do it!
 This will be one of the most thrilling trips you will ever take in your life.
 Between the beautiful scenery and remarkable wildlife, there’s so much to experience.
 Here are a few pointers to help you prepare for your time out in the bush.

 I have the worst luck with airlines losing my bags, so for this trip I knew I didn’t want to check any luggage.
 I’m happy to report that it is actually possible to get away with only packing a carry on for a 12-day safari.
 The secret?
 Finding the right bag and only bringing what you need.
 For me, this meant packing a t-shirt for each day plus three pairs of pants that I could rotate through, as well as limiting myself to one pair of sneakers plus some sandals to wear around the hotels.
 A good way to keep things under control is to make a list of everything you want to bring with you and then cut it in half—down to the bare bones.
 It also helps that Africa is for the most part a warm-weather destination, and light weight clothing takes up minimal space in your duffle.